Session Descriptions and Materials

-Kurt Gering, ODI board chair and manager talent analytics, San Diego Regional Airport Authority; Genette McGowan ODI vice chair and owner, Home Away From Home; and Chic Dehoney, ODI treasurer and senior audit partner, Deloitte and Touche with Edith Glassey, associate executive director, Center for Community Solutions and member USD Kaleidoscope Award Committee
+Kurt Gering, ODI board chair; manager talent analytics, San Diego Regional Airport Authority; Genette McGowan ODI vice chair; owner, Home Away From Home; and Ted Griswold, partner, Procopio, Cory, Hargreaves & Savitch, LLP with Edith Glassey, Kaleidoscope Award Committee; associate executive director, Center for Community Solutions

 ODI’s mission is “to engage, educate and inspire young people from urban and diverse backgrounds through science-based exploration of the ocean and nature, preparing them to be tomorrow’s scientists and environmental leaders.”
 Seven years ago the board took a transformational leap to create a science laboratory in City Heights that could both help transform local young residents as well as the neighborhood.
 Upon completion their learning laboratory will serve 20,000 students a year.
 ODI has won a Presidential Award and is in a partnership with the National Oceanic and Atmospheric Administration.
 ODI exemplifies exceptional governance through their commitment to realize an extraordinary vision, their courage in fulfilling this vision and their discipline in carrying their decision to fruition.
 Join a free-ranging conversation with ODI’s leadership as they share their governance lessons along the way.

 Managing the Board’s Work

 Christy Wilson, USD faculty and executive director, Rancho Santa Fe Foundation

 Traditionally, board members are called upon to inspire and lead the strategic direction of the organization while management performs most of the daily functions, at the direction of the board.
 In this session, we will discuss the relationship between the board and management, specifically the relationship between the Chairman and the CEO.
 Based on this relationship, we will discover how a high functioning board will embrace the leadership/management dynamic.
 (A)

-Mike Lichtenberger, shareholder Mayer Hoffman McCann P.C. and managing director, CBIZ MHM LLC; Heather Hernandez, senior manager attest services group, Mayer Hoffman McCann P.C.; and Steve Hermes, co-founder, Mission Edge
+Mike Lichtenberger, shareholder Mayer Hoffman McCann P.C. and managing director, CBIZ MHM LLC; Heather Hernandez, senior manager attest services group, Mayer Hoffman McCann P.C.; and Steve Hermes, CFO, Mission Edge